Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 Exotic Pets

-If you possess a pre-Endangered Species Act animal that you want to bring to Guam, contact the nearest Federal Parks & Wildlife office.
-Without proper documentation, you may not be able to get your animal back into the States.
-Pet quarantine on Guam is currently 5 days.
+If you possess a pre-Endangered Species Act animal that you want to bring to Guam, contact the nearest Federal Parks and Wildlife office.
+Without proper documentation, you may not be able to get your animal back into the United States.
+Pet quarantine on Guam is currently five days.
 It is expensive to bring an animal to the island.

 Firearms Information

 If you are bringing a firearm to Guam, you must register it with the Guam authorities within 30 days of arrival.
-You will be required to consent to a background check, obtain a firearm ID card, then register each firearm.
-Andersen Security Forces requires separate registration of any firearm you plan to store on base.
-Failing to properly register your firearms can lead to criminal penalties and refusal of movers to ship your firearms when you PCS from Guam.
+You will be required to consent to a background check, obtain a firearm ID card then register each firearm.
+Andersen AFB Security Forces requires separate registration of any firearm you plan to store on base.
+Failing to properly register your firearms can lead to criminal penalties and refusal of movers to ship your firearms when you move from Guam.

 Defense Service Network (DSN) Dialing Instructions